luohuan2uestc/naic_reid/README.md

 # Implementation
 ## prepare_data
-you can put th data in rep_dir, and get the result data in save_dir
+you can put the data in rep_dir, and get the result data in save_dir
 ### split 0.85 train data
 1. train minist2 data (0.85 train data (each pid >=2))
 2. train data (0.85 train data)